Czirion/Zamia-bacterial-BGCs/README.md

 ## Create the metadata spreadsheet

+Type the metadata into a spreadsheet and save it as `csv`.
 The metadata file is located in this repository with the name `metadatos.csv`.

 ## Taxonomic assignment of all the reads